Paasky/mela/README.md

 - I modified the code slightly to show the selected codes in the button title, while the "correct" way would be to set up an html modal to pop up, rather than a JS alert.
+- I've added full RESTful API functionality with tests, though only index is consumed
+  - Although making country codes updatable is questionable, as they require translations